The E-Bike Throttle Control vs. Pedal Assist (PAS): Which is Right for You?

 VARIABLE SPEED THROTTLE-CONTROL

-The Variable speed throttle is not intended to operate with our 250 Series Conversion Kit, however, our newly designed 500w kit does have this feature.
+The variable speed throttle is not intended to operate with our 250 Series Conversion Kits.
+However, our 500w Kits do have this feature.
 These systems are powered by pushing forward on the black throttle level protruding from the grip switch (see above image).
-In addition, the LCD computer has 5 power modes that you can switch between (see below image), giving you options on the amount of power being accessed from the motor.
+In addition, the LCD computer has five power modes that you can switch between (see below image), giving you options on the amount of power being accessed from the motor.

-Similar to our 250 Series Kits, other e-bike companies opt to use one of the push-button styles of throttle systems as well, which is similar to ours found in our 250 Series Line.
+Similar to our 250 Series Kits, other e-bike companies opt to use push-button throttle systems as well.
 Note the following examples: